 - General knowledge of the Azure environment

 It's important to note that tags that are applied to a resource group are not inherited by the resources within that resource group.
-Also, tags can't be applied to classic resources such as Cloud Services, and they can't contain special characters.
-The ability to apply tags to resources requires the user to have right access to that resource type.
-Use the contributor role to enable the ability to apply tags to all resource types.
-If it's necessary to provide the ability to apply tags to only one resource type, use the contributor role for that particular resource.
-For example, to apply tags to virtual machines, use the virtual machine contributor role.
+Also, tags can't be applied to classic resources such as Cloud Services and they can't contain special characters.
+The ability to apply tags to resources requires the user to have write access to that resource type.

 Tom is a 25+ year veteran of the IT industry, having worked in environments as large as 40k seats and as small as 50 seats.
 Throughout the course of a long an interesting career, he has built an in-depth skillset that spans numerous IT disciplines.
 Tom has designed and architected small, large, and global IT solutions.